stempler/bnd-platform/README.md

 * **featureVersion** - the version number for the feature including the platform bundles that will be available in the created update site (defaults to the project version)
 * **categoryId** - the identifier of the feature's category (default: **'platform'**)
 * **categoryName** - the name of the feature's category (default: **'Target platform'**)
+* **determineImportVersions** - automatically determine package import versions (default: `false`)
+* **importVersionStrategy** = global strategy for import versions (default: `MAJOR`)
+* **importIgnorePackages** - set of packages to ignore when analyzing packages of dependencies to determine package import versions
+* **defaultQualifier** - the default version qualifier to use for wrapped bundles.
+If a qualifier is already
+	 * present the default will be appended, separated by a dash.
+Does by default not apply to file based dependencies (default: **'autowrapped'**)
+* **useBndHashQualifiers** - if a hash calculated from the bnd configuration should be used as version qualifier for wrapped bundles.
+It replaces the default qualifier where applicable (default: `true`)
+* **hashCalculator** - hash calculator for determining the hash qualifier from a bundle's bnd configuration, can be replaced by a custom closure (default: `ADLER32`)
+* **auxVersionedSymbolicNames** - states if the symbolic names for bundles created via the platformaux configuration should be adapted to include the version number.
+This is useful when dealing with systems that have problems when there actually are bundles with the same name but different versions.
+An example is Eclipse RCP plugin-based products - they can include only one version of a bundle with the same name. (default: `false`)

 For example: